 Market to cheapskates and they’ll find ways to give the minimum from their wallet to get the maximum from your bottom line.

-Take a look at the comments after this article on customers coming in and only buying one item, “I never go through the up sell hassle” and “We don't buy any of the electronic gizmos and gadgets so nobody can upsell me on anything anyway.
-My 10 year old Tracfone flip phone works just fine.”
+Take a look at these comments that followed a Washington Post article on customers coming in and only buying one item: “I never go through the upsell hassle” and “We don't buy any of the electronic gizmos and gadgets so nobody can upsell me on anything anyway.
+My 10-year-old Tracfone flip phone works just fine.”

 These are not profitable customers to attract...